 The Fourier sampling pattern of the observation (i.e. the $uv$-coverage) is determined by the design of the SPIDER instrument and the optical spectral coverage.
 By combining the entire spectra it is possible to increase the sampling coverage, as explained in Section \ref{sec:spider}.
 We use the configuration of Table \ref{tab:spider_specs} (shown in Figure \ref{fig:uvcoverage}).

 The results presented in Figure \ref{fig:reconstructions} show that an observation using the proposed SPIDER design can be effectively reconstructed using PURIFY.
 Reconstruction was performed using a Dirac basis and Daubechies wavelets 1 to 8.
-While we have used the design from \citet{ken13}, where the baselines lie on radial spokes, different baseline configurations may lead to higher quality reconstruction.
+While we have used the design from \cite{ken13}, where the baselines lie on radial spokes, different baseline configurations may lead to higher quality reconstruction.
 Depending on the structures in the ground truth sky, different baseline configurations will be more effective at sampling the sky, leading to more effective reconstruction of objects and their details.
-It was recently shown that the theory of compressive sensing might lead to more efficient designs \citep{liu18}.
+It was recently shown that the theory of compressive sensing might lead to more efficient designs \cite{liu18}.

 In summary, we adapt recent developments in radio interferometric imaging, leveraging sparsity and convex optimisation, and show that they are effective for imaging SPIDER observations.
-Moreover, recent developments in efficient uncertainty quantification for radio interferometric imaging can also be adapted for use with SPIDER \citep{cai17b}.
-The computational performance of these algorithms can be further increased using GPU multi-threading and distribution across nodes of a computing cluster \citep[as implemeneted in PURIFY already;][]{pra19c}.
+Moreover, recent developments in efficient uncertainty quantification for radio interferometric imaging can also be adapted for use with SPIDER \cite{cai17b}.
+The computational performance of these algorithms can be further increased using GPU multi-threading and distribution across nodes of a computing cluster (as implemented in PURIFY already; \cite{pra19c}).